jay-ramani/Audio-Transcoder/README.md

 * Binaries of flac are available at https://ftp.osuosl.org/pub/xiph/releases/flac/flac-1.4.3-win.zip

 ## Pre-requisites for Use
-Ensure you have these external tools installed and define the path appropriately to `mkvpropedit` and `ffprobe` through the following variables under the respective Operating System checks in the function `dict_transcode_tool_platform_get()` in video_tagger.py:
+Ensure you have these external tools installed and define the path appropriately for the required binaries (opusenc, opusdec, and flac) through the following variables under the respective Operating System checks in the function `dict_transcode_tool_platform_get()` in video_tagger.py:

 ```
 dict_encode_tool_windows